OPTUM-HACKATHON/Adhero2.0/README.md

 1. A complete interaction system b/w doctor and patients.
 2. Schedule a desired appointment with your doctor.
 3. Get real time notifications/reminders to take your medicines.
-4. Online Prescription View Facility by doctor.
+4. Get notified and refill your prescription in one-click!
+5. View all your prescriptions and medical reports.
-5. Check your Adherence Rates with the help of Machine Learning Model.
+6. Check your Adherence Rates with the help of Machine Learning Model.
+7. Register clinics, hospitals and doctors
+8. Doctors can write digital prescriptions.

 ## Tech Stack 💻